ringcentral/ringcentral-web-phone/README.md

 Caller outbound INVITE and callee inbound INVITE don't have the same Call-Id.
 They are different.
 I am not sure it is a bug or not.

-### AuthorizationId
+### multiple instances

 Every time you get a new `sipInfo`, you will get a new `authorizationId`.
-So different instances will have different `authorizationId`.
+So different instances will have different `authorizationId`, unless you share the same `sipInfo`.

+If there are 3 instances, after an incoming call is answered, each instance will receive 3 messages with Cmd="7" with different Cln="xxx". "xxx" here is authorizationId.

 ### Todo: